 - List your LinkedIn profile.

-Rewriting your LinkedIn profile is more labor-intensive, but it’s an extremely valuable exercise.
-A good question to ask yourself while working on your profile is “would my target buyer care about this?”
-If the answer is no, it should probably be scrapped.
+Optimizing your LinkedIn profile is an extremely valuable exercise.
+A good question to ask yourself while working on your profile is, “Would my target buyer care about this piece of information?”
+If the answer is no, the tidbit should probably be scrapped.

-Here are seven steps to give your LinkedIn profile a social selling facelift:
+Here are seven tips to ensure your LinkedIn profile is optimized for social selling:

-- Make your headline a mini value proposition.
-Don’t just use your title.
-Craig Rosenberg suggests answering two questions in your headline: Who do you help, and how do you help them?
+- Don’t just use your job title.
+Make your headline a mini value proposition.
+For example, consider answering two questions in your headline: Who do you help, and how do you help them?

-- Write a 3X3 summary -- three paragraphs with three or fewer sentences each.
+- Write a 3X3 summary — three paragraphs with three or fewer sentences each.
 Reiterate your value proposition in the first, and provide some social proof of how you help clients achieve results in the second.
-Include a concise call to action in the last that explains why and how a buyer should reach out to you.
+Include a concise call-to-action in the third that explains why and how a buyer should reach out to you.

 - Post a few pieces of visual content that will be helpful to your buyer.

-- Write the experience section with an emphasis on how you enabled customers to improve their businesses -- not how many times or by how much you exceeded quota.
+- In the experience section, emphasize how you enabled customers to improve their business — not how many times or by how much you exceeded quota.

 - Seek recommendations from customers to increase your credibility.

 - Join groups that your buyers are in.

 For a visual template of what a LinkedIn profile optimized for social selling looks like, click the image below.